Aged Oriental Beauty doesn’t come up too much; one doesn’t typically run across a review or discussion

 impression.
 It might also be interesting to compare the tasting review findings to the listing description

-Bouquet of flowers, floral, woody, cognac and berry notes.
+(a partial citation): bouquet of flowers, floral, woody, cognac and berry notes.
 The aroma is deep and calming.
 The taste

 is rich and full-bodied, refined and silky, with delicate berry sourness and lingering finish.